poechlauerbe/42_tests/c03_philosophers/README.md

 __NO exit function ALLOWED!!!!__

 ## Parsing
-1. I would print some error:
+1. Print some error:
 ```
 ./philo "" "" "" "" ""
 ```
-2. I would print some error:
+2. Print some error:
 ```
 ./philo 0 0 0 0 0
 ```
-3. I would print some error:
+3. Print some error:
 ```
 ./philo 0 0 0 0
 ```
-4. At least here should be some error:
+4. Print some error:
 ```
 ./philo 2 850a 200b00 200c 5
 ```